RedisLabs/redislabs-docs/content/kubernetes/active-active/prepare-clusters.md

 ### Enable Active-Active controllers

-For each each Redis Enterprise cluster (REC), you must enable the Active-Active and remote cluster controllers.
+For each Redis Enterprise cluster (REC), you must enable the Active-Active and remote cluster controllers.
 This prepares the cluster to become a participating cluster in your Active-Active database and only needs to be done once per cluster.

 1. Download the custom resource definitions (CRDs) for the most recent release (6.4.2-1) from [redis-enterprise-k8s-docs Github](https://github.com/RedisLabs/redis-enterprise-k8s-docs/tree/master/crds).